dinoperovic/django-salesman/docs/advanced/order_customization.rst

 .. tip::

-    Eg. you could enforce a check that order is fully paid before it can be marked as *Completed*.
+    Eg. you could enforce a check that the order has been fully paid for before it can be marked as *Completed*, or even return and force a different status entirely.

 A default status transition validation is provided with :class:`salesman.orders.status.BaseOrderStatus` class which checks that transition is available for the current order status: